Economic Activities in Barbados: Primary, Secondary, Tertiary, and Quaternary

 Exports Activities of Barbados

-Barbados faces challenges in 2024 due to its reliance on US imports, high public debt, and cost-of-living vulnerabilities.
-The country’s key tourism and financial sectors are crucial, but its economy is at risk due to declining competitiveness and currency strength issues.
+Barbados faces ongoing challenges due to its reliance on tourism and US imports, elevated public debt, and cost-of-living vulnerabilities.
+The country’s key tourism and financial sectors remain crucial, and continued diversification into renewable energy and digital services is a strategic priority.

 Sources